 Patination

-The final stage is the patination, or ‘colouring’ of the bronze – this is the most exhilarating stage of the whole process.
-It is possible to create an almost infinite range of colours and tones through the controlled application of chemicals to the heated surface of the bronze.
-Anthony is particularly known for his diverse and creative use of patination to achieve unique and beautiful results.
+The final stage is the patination — the colouring of the bronze — and it is often the most exhilarating part of the entire process.
+By applying various chemicals to the heated surface, an almost limitless range of colours and tones can be achieved.
+Anthony is renowned for his imaginative and distinctive use of patinas, creating finishes that are both unique and visually striking.

-Once the patination is complete the sculpture is coated with a layer of clear wax which will protect the surface finish for many years.
-The sculpture is now complete and ready to be treasured and bring joy in its new home, wherever that may be.
+Once the patination is complete, the sculpture is sealed with a layer of clear wax, protecting the surface finish for many years.
+With this final step, the bronze is complete and ready to be cherished, bringing beauty and enjoyment to its new home.